thomvaill/log4brains/README.md

 - Speed up the onboarding of new developers on a project
 - Formalize a collaborative decision-making process

-The first goal was the very original one, intended by Michael Nygard in his article.
-I discovered the two others in my past experiences with ADRs, and this is why I decided to create Log4brains.

 To learn more on this topic, I recommend you to read these great resources:

 - [Documenting architecture decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions), by Michael Nygard
 - [ADR GitHub organization](https://adr.github.io/), home of the [MADR](https://adr.github.io/madr/) template, by [Oliver Kopp](https://github.com/koppor/) and [Olaf Zimmermann](https://ozimmer.ch/)
 - [Collection of ADR templates and examples](https://github.com/joelparkerhenderson/architecture_decision_record) by [Joel Parker Henderson](https://github.com/joelparkerhenderson)

-## 💡 Why Log4brains

-I've been using ADRs for a long time and, I often introduce this methodology to the teams I work with as a freelance developer.
-It's always the same scenario: first, no one had ever heard about ADRs, and after using them for a while, they realize [how useful yet straightforward they are](#-what-is-an-adr-and-why-should-you-use-them).
-So one of the reasons I decided to start working on Log4brains was to popularize this methodology.

-On the other hand, I wanted to solve some issues I encountered with them, like improving their discoverability or the poor tooling around them.
-But above all, I am convinced that ADRs can have a broader impact than what they were intended for: speed up the onboarding on a project by becoming a training material, and become the support of a collaborative decision-making process.

-In the long term, I see Log4brains as part of a global strategy that would let companies build and capitalize their teams' technical knowledge collaboratively.

 ## 📨 CI/CD configuration examples